Facial feedback hypothesis: Experimental confirmation

 To avoid the possible effort problem, Zajonc, Murphy and Inglehart (1989) had subjects repeat different vowels, provoking smiles with "ah" sounds and frowns with "ooh" sounds for example, and again found a measurable effect of facial feedback.
 Ritual chanting of smile vowels has been found to be more pleasant than chanting of frown vowels, which may explain their comparative prevalence in religious mantra traditions.

 However, doubts about the robustness of these findings was voiced in 2016 when a replication series of the original 1988 experiment coordinated by Eric-Jan Wagenmakers and conducted in 17 labs did not find systematic effects of facial feedback.
-A subsequent analysis by Noah et al. identified a discrepancy in method to the original 1988 experiment as a possible reason for the lack of systematic effect in the replication series.
+In a subsequent analysis, Noah et al. identified a significant methodological discrepancy (camera directed on participants) and replicated the original results under the no-camera condition.
+More recently, Ras et al. (2026) demonstrated that pen-induced facial feedback affected the evaluation of happy faces in the predicted direction.
+Moreover, the authors' results support Darwin's "weak" version of the theory in that facial feedback must be elicited by a consistent emotional stimulus.

 Together, a number of methodological issues associated with the facial feedback hypothesis seem to be resolved in favor of Darwin's hypothesis.
 The moderate, yet significant effect of facial feedback on emotions opens the door to new research on the "multiple and nonmutually exclusive plausible mechanisms" of the effects of bodily activity on emotions.
-A 2019 meta-analysis of 138 studies confirmed small but robust effects.
+A 2019 meta-analysis of 138 studies confirmed small (with d=.2 overall, .32 in the absence of emotional stimuli, and .13 in the presence of emotional stimuli) but robust effects, along with a lack of publication bias.
+There was no statistically significant difference in the effect sizes of studies where participants were unaware of the purpose compared to those where they were.
+Furthermore, the study obseved a statistically non-significant effect where a larger proportion of women had large effect sizes compared to men.